 If you haven’t already noticed, I like creating snacks/meals that are easily customizable.
 Just like with this fruit leather recipe, I want ideas that my kids can turn into their own creations.
 They’re more likely to eat what we make if they get to pick the flavors and help with the creation… and I love watching Jackson turn into quite the foodie + aspiring chef all on his own!

-Here are a few of my go-to snacks for my kids... and me:
+Here are a few of my go-to healthy snacks for kids… and me:

 - Chocolate covered banana bites